 Medium volatility slots are online slots that are unpredictable and will sometimes pay out large sums of money to players and will sometimes payout small sums of money to players.

-High volatility online slots that tend to pay out large sums of money to players less frequently compared to medium and low volatility slots.
+High volatility slots tend to pay out large sums of money to players less frequently compared to medium and low volatility slots.

-On the other side of the coin, if you have a larger bankroll, some patience, and are looking for big returns, then a high volatility slot might be more suitable for you as there’s where you’ll find the life changing payouts albeit less often.
+If you have a larger bankroll, some patience, and are looking for big returns, then a high volatility slot might be more suitable for you as there’s where you’ll find the life-changing payouts occurring, albeit not very often.

 Who makes online slots?